Teradata/covalent/src/platform/experimental/README.md

-## Experimental
+## Experimental Sandbox
-This experimental entrypoint is a sandbox zone for Covalent.
+This `experimental` entrypoint is a sandbox zone for Covalent.
 It is used to conduct experiments on potential features that may or may not become incorporated into Covalent.
 We want to set the correct expectations for how the community should view this experimental entrypoint.
 We do not plan to provide long or short term support for any items created in the experimental entrypoint unless the experiment is promoted into the rest of the Covalent ecosystem making it no longer an experiment.
 We would love any feedback on these experiments from the community :).
 ___

 ### How to create a new Angular experiment module (aka import { myNewExperiment } from @covalent/experimental)